Our Kids Future?

 - Soccer & Climate Change

-A computer projection system that can handle HDMI is best but I can also talk without slides.
-I am a certified Cycling Instructor with the League of American Bicyclists , Coach Instructor with the American Youth Soccer Organization, former 4-H leader, and on the cutting edge of getting to Zero Waste for businesses, households, and individuals.
+A computer projection system that can handle HDMI is best but I can also talk without slides and I need to bring my loaded touring bike in with me as it is part of all of my presentations.
+I am a very experienced speaker and have given thousands of presentations to audiences as large at 2000 people.
+I am also a certified Cycling Instructor with the League of American Bicyclists , Coach Instructor with the American Youth Soccer Organization, former 4-H leader, and on the cutting edge of getting to Zero Waste for businesses, households, and individuals.

-For day-to-day updates on my progress, daily thoughts, and more please see my Save Our Seas ride blog at https://sosride.blogspot.com/
+For day-by-day updates and pictures on my progress across our continent, see my Save Our Seas ride blog at https://sosride.blogspot.com/

 Why Zero Waste?